-Watering the lawn in dry season is important.
-A less frequent but deep watering is what I recommend.
-At least 3cm of water every week, helps my lawn during dry season.
+Watering the lawn in the dry season is important.
+Less frequent but deep watering is what I recommend.
+At least 3cm of water every week, helps my lawn during the dry season.

 Removing the thatch is supposed to help but I am still to see so much of thatch built-up that I have to do this.
 Birds in my locality also help me with this.
 Russet Sparrows, Jays, Thrushes, and various others are busy pulling out the thatch every day to build their nests.

 I do remove weeds manually.
 Pulling them out is easy, especially when the soil is moist.
 I still leave a few dandelions here and there.
 They do look pretty and break the monotony of green grass, though, I collect the flowers before they have had time to seed.
 2,4-D is a big no. It kills the beneficial clover too, weakens the grass to some extent, and is said to even harm the bees and ladybirds.

 What do I do when my lawn is overpowered by dandelions?
 I consider a dandelion salad!
 It’s easy when you know it.
 Good for health, tasty, and the lawn is taken care of.
 If you are interested, write to me, I’ll share my favorite dandelion salad recipe.

 Rollers?
 I am totally against rollers.
 That heavyweight compacts the soil in the garb of flattening the bumps.
 Instead, if there’s a depression, week by week fill it with a mix of sand and fine soil.
 Experts call it top-dressing.

 Aeration is good for the lawn.
 If you have nothing, then get a rake and try imitating Jackie Chan while you pierce the lawn surface with it.
 It’s fun once you grasp it.
 Just don’t overdo it (both acting and aeration).